Frequently Asked Questions

 faculty at ISU are registered rad techs with primary registries in radiology.

-I have additional certification in MRI and CT, Chuck is also certified in
+I have additional certification in MRI and CT, and Wendy is additionally certified in mammography.

 I have always been involved in teaching x-ray (at least the past 18 years)